Citywide Initiatives

 By pledging to their education, students affirm their dedication to success and the pursuit of their dreams.
 The I WILL GRADUATE Day Initiative fosters a culture of academic excellence and personal responsibility, inspiring youth across the city to be great and take charge of their educational journey.

-i will graduate day
+i will graduate day - Celebration of Education

 Program Goals: